-As we know, at the beginning of each week, Nadex will list 4 Touch Brackets with unique ranges on each market.
-These contracts have a maximum duration of 1 week.
+As we know, at the beginning of each week, Nadex will list four Touch Bracket contracts with unique ranges on each market.
+These contracts have a maximum duration of one-week.
 There are two important aspects to how these brackets are structured.
 The first is that the range is determined by historical market movement and is specific to each market.
 The next is that they are offset in such a manner as to provide at least one contract with a floor close to the indicative index and at least one other contract with a ceiling close to the indicative index.
 The goal of this structure is to provide both buyers and sellers an opportunity to place a trade with a very generous risk to reward ratio.

 Let’s start with our previous example of the US 500 which has an opening level of 2720.00.

-At the beginning of the week 4 brackets will be listed each with a unique range.
+At the beginning of the week, four brackets will be listed with a unique range for each.
 If drawn on a chart, this would look very similar to the picture below.
 The dark blue line represents the level of the indicative index for the US 500.

 Let’s walk through some scenarios

 For this, we will discard the other brackets and focus solely on Bracket #1.